nats-io/nats.java/README.md

 To build the library, use [maven](https://maven.apache.org/).
 From the root directory of the project:

 ```
-mvn clean install -DskipTests
+mvn clean install
 ```

-This will build the jnats-0.0.1-SNAPSHOT.tar.gz in /target.
+This will build the jnats-0.3.0-alpha.tar.gz in /target.

 This compressed archive contains the jnats client jar, slf4j dependencies, and this README.